-Prereq: "C" or higher in ETRO 280.
+Class hours: 3 lab Prereq: "C" or higher in ETRO 280.
+Coreg: ETRO 287 Comments: Credit by exam is not an available option.

-Coreq: ETRO 287

 Description: Computer Systems and Networking Laboratory is a co-requisite course to ETRO 287.
 Students gain hands-on experience working with computer hardware, peripheral devices, operating systems, and networks by working on a series of laboratory assignments.
 Students will build, upgrade, maintain, and troubleshoot computer and network hardware.
 Operating system installation, optimization, and troubleshooting are also included.
 Students also research and develop a project related to computer technology and present this project as a capstone experience.
-This experience reinforces the content of the computer systems lecture course and provides the necessary qualification to work as entry-level computer technicians.
+This experience reinforces the content of the computer systems lecture course and provides the necessary gualification to work as entry-level computer technicians.